videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/on-off-camera.md

 - You can pass customised video track in `enableWebcam()` by using [Custom Video Track](/react/guide/video-and-audio-calling-api-sdk/features/custom-track/custom-video-track#custom-track-with-enablewebcam).

+- Video stream of the participant can be accessed from the `webcamStream` property of `useParticipant` hook.

 ### `disableWebcam()`

 - By using `disableWebcam()` function of `useMeeting` hook, local participant can stop publish video to other participants.